Bowmont Park: Bow River pathway

 Bowmont Park can be reached on the paved Bow River pathway (BRP) or from points along the escarpment.
 On the north side of the river the Bow River pathway runs along the river edge from west to east from Baker Park to Bowmont Park.
 The pathway network runs through Bowness Park with its railway bridges and then through waterfall valley.
 From the higher elevations the railroad bridges to the low-lying Bowness Park and Baker Park are visible, as is the Stoney Trail bridge to the west, and the Canada Olympic Park which is just across the river.
 From waterfall valley the pathways lead east to Dale Hodges Park, which was previously known as east Bowmont Park.
 The next park on the Bow riverside pathway heading east, is at Bowness Park.
 This includes the 12.7 kilometer Baker and Bowmont Park Loop cycling trail.
 The three parks—Baker, Bowmont, and Bowness—which are technically separate are linked by two pedestrian bridges creating a larger interconnected park.

-Waterfall valley
+Waterfall Valley

-A trail-head for waterfall valley is at the south end of Silver Springs Boulevard at the top of the escarpment.
+A trailhead for Waterfall Valley is at the south end of Silver Springs Boulevard at the top of the escarpment.
 The waterfalls include spring-fed tufa waterfalls where run-off from communities on the hill outflows into the Bow River.
 A series of boardwalks and wooden stairs lead to the valley below where there is a viewing platform.
 According to the City of Calgary, "Below the sediments lies the bedrock called the Porcupine Hills Formation.
 This bedrock was formed about 65 million years ago.
 When water percolates down from the surface, through the sediments it absorbs calcium carbonate.
 As it strikes the bedrock it flows sideways and exits out the side of the valley resulting in the falls in Waterfall Valley.
 The water then deposits the calcium carbonate on the algae covered rocks, producing the tufa."